Lewis and Clark National Historic Trail

-Great Falls (pop.
-59,178) is the largest city in north-central Montana.
-Most people who live in the region go to Great Falls for shopping.
+Many people who live in the region visit Great Falls for shopping.
 Holiday Village, the main mall in Great Falls, with over 80 stores, is located south of the downtown area on 10th Avenue South.
-Barnes & Noble bookstore is in the same area of town.
+Barnes & Noble and a Target store are in the same area of town.

-In Great Falls, Hoglund’s Work and Western Wear is the place to go to buy cowboy boots and hats.
+Hoglund’s Work and Western Wear is the place to go to buy cowboy boots and hats in Great Falls.
 Hoglund’s has the best selection of brand-name western wear in the Rocky Mountain West, outside Denver.
 Hoglund’s store is in the downtown area.

 The C. M. Russell Museum is a well-known attraction in Great Falls.
 A famous western artist, Charlie Russell produced many paintings depicting Indian and cowboy life on the northern plains in the early 1800s.
 Many of Russell’s paintings and drawings are owned by the museum.
 Charlie Russell’s original studio, on site near the museum, is, by itself, worth a visit.